fjankowsk/meertrig/README.md

 The software is primarily developed and maintained by Fabian Jankowski.
 For more information, feel free to contact me via: fabian.jankowski at manchester.ac.uk.

+## Citation ##

+If you make use of the software, please add a link to this repository and cite our upcoming paper.

 ## Installation ##

 The easiest and recommended way to install the software is through `pip` directly from the bitbucket repository.
 For example, to install the master branch of the code, use the following command: